nikhilrayaprolu/LM-IT-DIL-CNN-CRF/README.md

 Happy Hacking <br/>

 Details regarding the experiments will be updated once experiments are done. <br/>
+**Training**

-Training is similar to LM_LSTM_CRF except the extra hyper parameters for iterated dilated convolutions need to changed at the lm_lstm_crf file in the models folder.
+Training is similar to LM_LSTM_CRF except the extra hyper parameters for iterated dilated convolutions need to changed at the lm_lstm_crf file in the models folder https://github.com/nikhilrayaprolu/LM-IT-DIL-CNN-CRF/blob/master/model/lm_lstm_crf.py#L40

 ## Installation